 Nowhere is a journal of literary travel writing—which to us means narrative with a strong sense of place, character or time.
 We’ve run stories about the longest sea voyage in history, living on a farm in Tuscany and kidnappings in Libya.
 We don’t publish reviews of spas or shopping centers or “Top 10 Vacation Getaways.”
 The magazine is published digitally so we can distribute globally, across borders and cultures, instantaneously.

 Nowhere started as a web zine in 2009.
 We reached out to our favorite authors and asked for submissions.
 Then we threw parties in Brooklyn to pay for production costs.
-Three years later we have 14,000 readers in 129 countries.
+Five years later we have 20,000 readers in 129 countries.
 Our stories are written by authors from Syria, Paris, Haiti, New York, Montana and Libya – about adventures in Iran, Hollywood, Siberia, Japan and more.
-In November, 2012 we relaunched the magazine as a downloadable digital quarterly.
+In November, 2013 we relaunched the magazine as an HTML5 digital quarterly.

-The new Nowhere is a unique, multi-media tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other brand of tablet.
-(You can still read the magazine like you used to on a computer, just download the interactive PDF.)
-The new format includes pages that look and turn like a magazine; embedded multi-media content like music, interviews, video and slideshows; high-resolution imagery; and several new departments.
+The new Nowhere is a unique tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other computer, phone and device out there.
+The new format includes pages that look and turn like a magazine; embedded multimedia content like music, interviews, video and slideshows; high-resolution imagery; and several new departments.

 We are in a unique position, in that the borderless nature of the Internet fits our content and mission perfectly.
 We are a magazine about the world.
 We distribute content to the world.
 The Nowhere staff values the ties that travel and cultural exchange foster.
 Digital publishing and compelling storytelling allow us to help cultivate those ties—on a global level.
-The new tablet edition allows us to do it more evocatively and efficiently than ever before.
+The new HTML5 edition helps us do it more evocatively and efficiently than ever before.

 Our writers—and readers—are the kind of people who still look out a plane window in awe.
 We don’t just see places, we see people, culture, diversity and commonality.
 Travel to us—like any good pastime—is a game of reinvention, of who you are and how you interact with your world.
 We’d like readers to interact with the new Nowhere in a similar way.

-Mark Adams, Orien McNeil, Chloe Swantner, Swoon, Giovanni Lafrate, Robyn Hasty, Daniel Tepper, Heidi Tullman, Marie Lorenz, Kara Blossom
+Mark Adams, Orien McNeil, Chloe Swantner, Swoon, Giovanni Lafrate, Robyn Hasty, Daniel Tepper, Heidi Tullman, Marie Lorenz

-Andrea Bolt, Audrey McGlinchy, Marthe Weyandt, Erica Berry, David Jennings, Bill Berkson, Alan Bernheimer, Arthur Bradford, Larry Fagin, Nick Flynn, Josip Novakovich, Ron Padgett, David Quammen, David Farley, Frank Bures
+David Jennings, Bill Berkson, Franks Bures, Alan Bernheimer, Dave Eggers, Todd Pitock, Arthur Bradford, Larry Fagin, Nick Flynn, Josip Novakovich, Will Oldham, Ron Padgett, David Quammen, David Farley